-- Your past claim history: If you have made claims in the past on your policies, premiums rise accordingly because you present a greater risk to the insurer
+- Claims history: If you made claims in the past, your premiums may increase accordingly because you present a greater risk to the insurer.

-Obtaining coverage for your LLC can sometimes be complicated, especially as you try to determine all of the different protections your business requires.
+Obtaining commercial insurance coverage for your LLC can sometimes be complicated, especially as you try to determine all of the different protections your business requires.
 These tips can help ease the process of finding the right policies.
-Tips include looking at the big picture when buying a policy, applying for coverage early and defining your priorities for the coverage you’ll require.
+Tips include looking at the big picture when buying a policy, applying for coverage early, and defining your priorities for the coverage you’ll require.

 Don’t Shop on Price Alone

-When looking for LLC insurance, buying the cheapest policy may be tempting but likely isn’t the right approach for something as important as protection from liability.
+When looking for LLC insurance, buying the cheapest policy may be tempting, but it isn’t the right approach for something as important as protection from liability.

-Capell explained that margins tend to be low in the insurance industry, so it’s uncommon for carriers to discount coverage deeply.
+Capell goes on to explain that margins tend to be low in the insurance industry, so it’s uncommon for carriers to discount coverage deeply.
 A price that seems much lower than others should send up red flags.

 Apply for Coverage Early

-If you’re confused about the specific coverage your LLC needs or want more help getting questions answered, our forums are a great resource.
-You can also read on to get some answers to frequently asked questions below so you’ll be better prepared when you start shopping for LLC insurance.
+If you’re confused about the specific coverage that your LLC needs or want more help getting questions answered, our forums are a great resource.
+You can also read answers to frequently asked questions below so that you’re better prepared when you shop for LLC insurance.

 Most LLC insurance policies have exclusions, meaning you aren’t protected from certain losses.
-For example, if your company is sued because you did something illegal, such as if you commit fraud, your insurance policy won’t protect you.
-If you don’t pay your payroll taxes, you won’t be protected from the financial consequences like IRS fines.
+For example, if your company is accused of illegal activities, such as fraud, your insurance policy won’t protect you.
+Each policy has a section listing exclusions you can review before you buy it.

-While laws can vary by state, workers’ compensation is typically not required for LLC members if the LLC has no employees.
-However, if the LLC does employ staff members and obtains a workers’ compensation policy, member-owners who work for the LLC may automatically be covered by the policy.
-You should check with your local workers’ compensation board to find out the specific requirements in your area.
-The U.S. Department of Labor provides helpful resources for determining the appropriate authorities to consult in your state.
+Workers’ compensation is typically not required for businesses without employees.
+However, some states consider LLC members to be employees.
+Check with your local workers’ compensation board to find out the specific requirements in your area.
+The United States Department of Labor provides helpful resources for determining the appropriate authorities in your state.

-Find the right business insurance to make sure your LLC is covered with CoverHound.
-With CoverHound, you can easily compare top quotes from trusted insurers, all in one place.
-Visit their easy-to-navigate website, tell them your specific needs, and get instant access to competitive rates and coverages you can rely on.
+Finding the right business insurance to make sure your LLC is covered is easy with CoverHound.
+With CoverHound, you can compare top quotes from trusted insurers all in one place quickly.
+Visit its easy-to-navigate website, discuss your specific needs, and get instant access to competitive rates and coverages you can rely on.